TheolZacharopoulos/uva-st-ma2-2/assignment-5/README.md

 during compilation.
 The resulting executable will dump its performance profile to a `*.prof` file.

-To compile and profile the old version and the new version run the corresponding `.sh` scripts.
+To compile and profile the original and modified version run the corresponding `.sh` scripts.
 The original version is `profile_Lecture5_2_original.sh`, the modified version `profile_Lecture5_2.sh`.
 To profile both, run

 `./profile_Lecture5_2_original.sh && ./profile_Lecture5_2.sh`